jbruni/scandipwa.github.io/README.md

 # ScandiPWA docs

 This repository contains docs of ScandiPWA.
-These are now docs, old can be found here: https://github.com/scandipwa/docs
+These are new docs, old can be found here: https://github.com/scandipwa/docs

 > **DEPRECATED**: use https://github.com/scandipwa/docs.scandipwa.com